npmcdn-to-unpkg-bot/zodiac/README.md

 - Easier to learn
 - Etc, etc..

-But React is more mature and has a lot of conveniences, whatever.
+But React is more mature and has a lot of conveniences, yeah, yeah, whatever.

 ### So, how does Zodiac work?